Angelmmoran/Angelmmoran/README.md

 ###

 <p align="left">✨ Love technology.
-Always trying to learn something new.<br>📚 I'm currently learning  web development.<br>🎯 My gooal is to develop my career and continue learning new skills</p>
+Always trying to learn something new.<br>📚 I'm currently learning  web development, PL/ SQL and Git <br>🎯 My goal is to develop my career and continue learning new skills</p>

 ###